navruzk/object_detection_info_finder/README.md

 # Object Detector and Info Finder

-ODIF detects object from the picture and finds relevant information by reverse googling.
+ODIF detects object from the picture and finds the relevant information from clearnet.

+Objects are first detected through tensorflow's pretrained inception network and the chosen object is used to find more detailed information.

 ## Getting Started